 Monosaccharides supply 3.74 kcal/g, disaccharides 3.95 kcal/g, while starch 4.18 kcal/g; on average it is approached to 4 kcal/g. - They exert a protein-saving action: if present in adequate amount in daily nourishment, the body does not utilize proteins for energy purpose, an anti-economic and “polluting” fuel because it will need to eliminate nitrogen (ammonia) and sulfur present in some aminoacids.

 - Their presence is necessary for the normal lipid metabolism.
 More than 100 years ago Pasteur said: “Fats burn in the fire of carbohydrates“.
 This idea continues to receive confirmations from the recent scientific studies.
-Moreover, excess carbohydrates may be converted in fatty acids and triglycerides (processes that occur mostly in the liver).
+Moreover, excess carbohydrates may be converted in fatty acids and triglycerides, processes that occur mostly in the liver.

 - Two sugars, ribose and deoxyribose, are part of the bearing structure, respectively of the RNA and DNA and obviously find themselves in the nucleotide structure as well.

-- They take part in detoxifying processes.
-For example, at hepatic level glucuronic acid, synthesized from glucose, combines with endogenous substances, as hormones, bilirubin etc., and exogenous substances, as chemical or bacterial toxins or drugs, making them atoxic, increasing their solubility and allowing their elimination.
+For example, at hepatic level glucuronic acid, synthesized from glucose, combines with endogenous substances, as hormones, bilirubin etc., and exogenous substances, as chemical or bacterial toxins or drugs, making them atoxic, increasing their solubility and allowing their elimination. - They are also found linked to many proteins and lipids.

-- They are also found linked to many proteins and lipids.
-Within cells they act as signals that determine the metabolic fate or the intracellular localization of the molecules which are bound.
-On the cellular surface their presence is necessary for identification processes between cells that are involved e.g. in the recognition between spermatozoon and oocyte during fertilization, in the return of lymphocytes in the lymph nodes of provenance or still in the leukocyte adhesion to the lips of the lesion of a blood vessel.
+On the cellular surface their presence is necessary for identification processes between cells that are involved e.g. in the recognition between spermatozoon and oocyte during fertilization, in the return of lymphocytes in the lymph nodes of provenance or still in the leukocyte adhesion to the lips of the lesion of a blood vessel. - Two homopolysaccharides, cellulose, the most abundant polysaccharide in nature, and chitin, probably, next to cellulose, the second most abundant polysaccharide in nature, serve as structural elements, respectively, in plant cell walls and exoskeletons of nearly a million species of arthropods, for example insects, lobsters, and crabs.

-- Heteropolysaccharides provide extracellular support for organisms of all kingdoms: in bacteria, the rigid layer of the cell wall is composed in part of a heteropolysaccharide contained two alternating monosaccharide units while in animals the extracellular space is occupied by several types of heteropolysaccharides, which form a matrix with numerous functions, as hold individual cells together and provide protection, support, and shape to cells, tissues, and organs.
+In bacteria, the rigid layer of the cell wall is composed in part of a heteropolysaccharide contained two alternating monosaccharide units, while in animals the extracellular space is occupied by several types of heteropolysaccharides, which form a matrix with numerous functions, as hold individual cells together and provide protection, support, and shape to cells, tissues, and organs. - They provide flavor and texture in many processed foods.

 References